UniTE: A Survey and Unified Pipeline for Pre-training Spatiotemporal Trajectory Embeddings: A Unified and Modular Pipeline

 \subsection{Building Existing Methods with UniTE}

 UniTE is designed to modularize the implementation of existing and new methods for the pre-training of trajectory embeddings.
-Table~\ref{tab:methods} shows how existing methods introduced in Section~\ref{sec:survey} are realized with the modules in UniTE.
+Table~\ref{tab:methods} presents a summary of the UniTE modules needed to build existing methods introduced in Section~\ref{sec:survey}.
+The table is organized by the methods' pre-training frameworks, corresponding to the classification in Figure~\ref{fig:methods}.